Sunday School and Playgroup

 The Sunday Playgroup for newborn-Pre-K, meets at the same time as Sunday School and is led by led by parent Tasha Richards.
 The group meets upstairs in the Community Room where young children and their parents are invited to enjoy stories, songs and projects just for them.
 The format includes open play and a weekly reading and craft project that focuses on the Sunday School theme in an age appropriate way.

-The Sunday School program includes musical activities, often for special performances at Early Church and other occasions.
-On October 6, 2019, the children presented their original “Song of Francis,” during the St. Francis Day celebrations, which concluded the “Instruments of Peace” series devoted to St. Francis and his concerns for peace.
+Last Fall on October 6, 2019, the children presented their original “Song of Francis,” during the St. Francis Day celebrations, which concluded the “Instruments of Peace” series devoted to St. Francis and his concerns for peace.
 The singers flew the bird puppets they made during the program.
 The words of the song follow:

 We care for everyone, and everything